citrusframework/citrus-website/src/main/site/_docs/setup-gradle.md

 You need following software on your computer, in order to use the Citrus Framework:

-- **Java 11 or higher**
+* **Java 17+**
-  Installed JDK plus JAVA_HOME environment variable set up and pointing to your Java installation directory
+  Installed JDK plus JAVA_HOME environment variable set up and pointing to your Java installation directory.
+Used to compile and build the Citrus code.

-- **Java IDE**
-  A Java IDE will help you manage your Citrus project, create and execute test cases.
-Just use the Java IDE that you are used to (e.g. [Eclipse](http://www.eclipse.org/) or [IntelliJ IDEA](http://www.jetbrains.com/idea/)).
-- **Gradle 2.13 or higher**
+* **Gradle 2.13+**
   Citrus tests will be executed with the [Gradle](https://gradle.org/) build tool.

+* **Java IDE** (optional)
+  A Java IDE will help you to manage your Citrus project (e.g. creating and executing test cases).
+You can use the Java IDE that you like best like Eclipse or IntelliJ IDEA.

 Citrus uses Maven internally for building software.
 But of course you can also integrate the Citrus tests in a Gradle project.
 Since Citrus tests are nothing but normal JUnit or TestNG tests, integration into your Gradle build is very easy.